Hans930v/pc-check/README.md

 Buying a used laptop or desktop means trusting the seller's word on battery health, storage condition, and whether anything is quietly failing.
 This tool pulls that information directly from Windows in a couple of minutes, so either party can run it and share one report — no guesswork required.

 It's **read-only**: it doesn't change settings, install anything, or modify the system in any way.
-It only reads diagnostic data.
+Under the hood, it simply runs standard, built-in Windows PowerShell and diagnostic commands ( like `Get-CimInstance`, `systeminfo`, and `powercfg`).
+The script just gathers that raw data and formats it into a clean, easy-to-read HTML report.

 ## What it checks